Introduction: Central Government Health Scheme

 For the last six decades, Central Government Health Scheme (CGHS) is providing comprehensive medical care to the Central Government employees and pensioners enrolled under the scheme.
 In fact, CGHS caters to the healthcare needs of eligible beneficiaries covering all four pillars of the democratic setup in India namely Legislature, Judiciary, Executive, and Press.
 CGHS is the model Health care facility provider for Central Government employees & Pensioners and is unique of its kind due to the large volume of the beneficiary base, and open-ended generous approach to providing health care.

 CGHS provides health care through the following systems of Medicine

 Eligibility for joining Central Government Health Scheme (CGHS)

-- All Central Govt. employees drawing their salary from Central Civil Estimates and their dependant family members residing in CGHS covered areas
+- All Central Govt. employees drawing their salary from Central Civil Estimates and their dependant family members residing in CGHS-covered areas

 - Central Govt.
-Pensioners/family pensioners receiving pension from central civil estimates and their eligible dependent family members
+Pensioners/family pensioners receiving a pension from central civil estimates and their eligible dependent family members

 - Sitting and Ex-members of Parliament